ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 ### 3.2.
 Component Selection & Calculations

-To build a reliable and robust system, the physical power supply was assembled as a custom shield that sits directly on top of the control stack.
-This design keeps the wiring clean and minimizes the footprint inside the machine.
+To build a reliable system, the physical power supply was assembled designed for constant and high-stress operation.
+This means that all the chosen components have been oversized to promise a long working time.
+This section explains which components were selected and why, along with some calculations for the oversizing.

 <p align="center">
   <img src="4_Media/assembled_power_supply_shield.jpg" alt="Assembled Power Supply Shield" width="50%">